 Large majorities in Britain have been opposed to immigration since at least the 1960s, and around three quarters of British people favour reducing immigration, according to Oxford University’s Migration Observatory.

 In some instances plain old xenophobia is to blame.
 But that doesn’t account for the fact that many former immigrants are themselves want to see immigration to the UK reduced.

 Once possible cause is the campaign of misinformation conducted by the tabloid press, which regularly runs emotive and misleading stories portraying migrants as people only interested in coming to the UK to sign on.

 The data released by ULU today is vital in combating the misleading portrait of immigration put out by the tabloids, and it is important that those of us who believe immigration has been good for Britain hold the scaremongerers to account when they try to mislead the public with intentionally misleading data.

 That said, we also need to become better at listening to how people feel, rather than simply throwing dry data at them.
 As mentioned earlier, quantifiable data on its own isn’t enough, for it doesn’t into account peoples’ myriad of experiences.
 Rather than simply use it as a cliché, it really is important that politicians on the Left ‘listen’ to the public on immigration.

 That doesn’t mean pandering to misinformed opinion; but it does mean that when making the case for immigration (which we should, often) we must recognise that there will be a backlash if people don’t feel they have been consulted about the pace of change.
 And if that happens, we will all suffer.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.